Why Clemson quarterback Kelly Bryant isn't attending ACC Kickoff media days

 This is the second year in a row that Clemson is sending an offensive lineman and defensive lineman to the event as guard Tyrone Crowder was accompanied by Wilkins last year.

-In reality, Bryant is very media savvy, enjoys speaking with the press and was fun and engaging to talk with throughout the 2017 season.
+Bryant is media savvy, enjoys speaking with the press and was fun and engaging to talk with throughout the 2017 season.

 He faced questions about following in Deshaun Watson’s footsteps, his downfield passing ability and Clemson’s playoff chances throughout last year and handled all of them well.

-Bryant has proven that he can handle the spotlight and thrive.
+Bryant has proved that he can handle the spotlight and thrive.
 Now Hyatt, who will be a four-year starter and potential first-round draft pick in 2019, will have his time to shine.

 Comments